vdaas/vald/docs/user/get-started.md

 It provides the search result of any input (e.g. word, sentence, image and etc.) which is coverted to a multi-dimensional vector when searching the neighbor.<br>
 Vald is designed base on Cloud Native.
 It uses the fastest ANN Algorithm [NGT](https://github.com/yahoojapan/NGT) to search neighbors.
+(If you are interested in ANN benchmarks, please refer to [the official website](http://ann-benchmarks.com/).)

 ### Main Features